What Artificial Neural Networks Can Tell Us About Human Language Acquisition: Tests of Human-Like Linguistic Knowledge

 Minimal pairs present several advantages.
 First, they zoom in on the decision boundary between acceptable and unacceptable sentences.
 Second, they make it possible to evaluate the ability of models to predict gradient differences in acceptability: Even when single-sentence Boolean acceptability judgments are difficult, such forced-choice preference judgments are highly reproducible \citep{sprouse2013li}.
 Third, the sentences comprising a minimal pair are generally closely matched in length and unigram probability, which are two determinants of a sequence's likelihood orthogonal to acceptability \citep{lau2017grammaticality}.

-BLiMP (The Benchmark of Linguistic Minimal Pairs; Chapter 3) is the largest-scale resource for language model scoring.
+BLiMP \citep[The Benchmark of Linguistic Minimal Pairs;][]{warstadt2020blimp} is the largest-scale resource for language model scoring.
 It tests 67 minimal pair types in English, each consisting of 1k pairs, organized into 12 broad categories.
 These categories cover morphology (e.g.~subject-verb agreement and determiner-noun agreement), syntax (e.g.~argument structure, island effects, and binding), and semantics phenomena (e.g.~quantification and negative polarity items).
 Table \ref{tab:phenomena table 1} shows examples from BLiMP of one minimal pair type for each of these categories.
 Closely related is SyntaxGym \citep{gauthier2020syntaxgym,hu2020systematic}, which adopts a version of the LM scoring paradigm in which the model's predictions must conform to more than one hypothesized inequality over a set of sentences, rather than just a minimal pair.